Banks| Policies| Dodgy Deals| Campaigns

 Water resources

-The Medupi power plant will also be extremely water-hungry, taking up essential water supplies in a country where scarce water resources are already compromised by mining activities.
+The Medupi power plant is also extremely water-hungry, taking up essential water supplies in a country where scarce water resources are already compromised by mining activities.
 The plant has been built in the water-scarce region of Lephalale in the Limpopo province.
 The Mokolo Dam is currently providing the water supply for all agricultural, mining and power generating activities in the vicinity.
 The capacity of this dam is insufficient to meet the water requirements of the Medupi power plant.
 Eskom’s current licence allows the company to take 10.9 million cubic metres of water a year from the dam, and the FGD equipment is expected to generate an additional demand of 4.5 million cubic metres a year.

 The investigation report of the World Bank inspection panel, dating back to November 2011, confirms that the plant will put additional strain on water consumption and create additional pollution risks.